The website copywriters friend: A plugin called Yoast

 Website copywriters are getting nervous when Yoast is around!
+Well, not really.
+We’re getting the help we need to make website copywriting easier from an SEO perspective.

 Hold onto your hats, they may blow off from excitement because we’re about to tackle a quick and dirty guide to bootstrapped SEO copywriting via Yoast.
 It’ll have you playing happy camper with your website and blog posts in no time.